 The most recent indicator can be found under the 'Risk and reward profile' heading in the 'Key Investor Information' document.

 The UCI's risk profile is based on a recommendation by the Belgian Asset Managers Association, which is available at www.beama.be.

-There is one share class 'Classic Shares' with the following summary table of risks assessed by the sub-fund:
+Summary table of risks assessed by the sub-fund: